robertpeteuil/terraform-installer/README.md

 - `-h`:          help
 - `-v`:          display version

-This installer is similar to my [Packer Installer](https://github.com/robertpeteuil/packer-installer), [Sentinel Simulator Installer](https://github.com/robertpeteuil/sentinel-installer) and [Vault Installer](https://github.com/robertpeteuil/vault-installer)
+This installer is similar to my [Packer Installer](https://github.com/robertpeteuil/packer-installer) and [Vault Installer](https://github.com/robertpeteuil/vault-installer)

 ## Download and Use Locally